IvoryDuke/HillVacuum/docs/manual/T07 - vertex/S02 - vertex_merge.md

 ### Vertexes merge subtool
-Executes the selected vertexes merge.
+Generates a new brush from the selected vertexes, if there are more than 3.